Wednesday, February 25, 2026

 Ancient Stories Are Reshaping How Scientists See India’s Grasslands: Study

 Savannas and grasslands cover nearly one in every 10 of India and more than a third of the Earth’s land surface.
-For decades, however, policymakers and conservation planners labeled them “wastelands”, where large-scale tree planting to fight climate change are often conducted.
+For decades, however, policymakers and conservation planners labeled them “wastelands”, where large-scale tree planting to fight climate change is often conducted.

 That assumption is now being challenged by a study published in the British Ecological Society journal People and Nature.

 In the study, researchers analyzed plant references in historical literature from western India.
 Some of these references date back to the 13th century.
 The researchers suggest that tropical grasslands are not the result of deforestation or human degradation.
-They are but long-standing unique ecosystems.
+They are, but long-standing unique ecosystems.

 “The take-home for me is how little things have changed,” said Ashish Nerlekar of Michigan State University, a co-author of the study.